-- 1. When a position on the teaching staff of the District becomes available, the Board shall, notwithstanding any other provision of this Agreement, first make the opportunity of reengagement available to the teacher who has the most seniority among those terminated pursuant to the Agreement, provided that the teacher possesses the necessary qualifications as defined in Article C.25 (Definition of Qualifications) for the available position. - 2.
+- 1. When a position on the teaching staff of the District becomes available, the Board shall, notwithstanding any other provision of this Agreement, first make the opportunity of re-engagement available to the teacher who has the most seniority among those terminated pursuant to the Agreement, provided that the teacher possesses the necessary qualifications as defined in Article C.25 (Definition of Qualifications) for the available position. - 2.
 It is the responsibility of each teacher to maintain a current telephone number and mailing address with the Board at all times and make a reasonable effort to maintain up-to-date information on their electronic employee profile. - 3.
-Any teacher who was terminated pursuant to the Agreement and has not secured a position of equal or greater FTE than the position from which layoff notice was received will have four (4) calendar days to electronically apply for the position in order to exercise their Recall Rights as per this Article.
+Any teacher who was terminated pursuant to the Agreement and has not secured a position of equal or greater FTE than the position from which layoff notice was received will have three (3) calendar days to electronically apply for the position in order to exercise their Recall Rights as per this Article.
 The most senior qualified Recall applicant will be assigned the position.
 Applicants will be deemed to have accepted the position by virtue of making the application. - 4.
 The Board shall allow seven (7) calendar days from acceptance of an offer under Article C.27 for the teacher to commence teaching duties; the Board and the teacher may mutually agree to extend this time limit.
 The Board may employ a TTOC for the position until the teacher accepting the position is available. - 5.
-A teacher's right to re-engagement under this Article is lost if: - a. a continuing teacher elects to receive severance pay under Article C.28 (Severance Pay) of this Agreement; - b. the teacher accepts a continuing position with another school district. - 6.
-The right to re-engagement shall equal the total length of employment as a continuing teacher with the district or one (1) year, whichever is greater.
+A teacher's right to re-engagement under this Article is lost if: - a. a continuing teacher elects to receive severance pay under Article C.28 (Severance Pay) of this Agreement; - b. the teacher accepts a continuing position with another school district.

-- 7. A teacher re-engaged pursuant to this Article shall be entitled to all sick leave credit accumulated at the date of termination. - 8.
+- 6. The right to re-engagement shall equal the total length of employment as a continuing teacher with the district or one (1) year, whichever is greater. - 7.
+Recall Rights for the current school year will end on May 10th.
+Recall Rights for the following school year will start following the conclusion of Round 3 of the Spring Staffing process.
+Recall Rights do not apply for the three rounds of the Spring Staffing process. - 8.
+A teacher re-engaged pursuant to this Article shall be entitled to all sick leave credit accumulated at the date of termination. - 9.
 A teacher who retains rights of re-engagement pursuant to Article C.27 shall be entitled, if otherwise eligible, to maintain participation in all benefits provided in this agreement.
 Payment of full cost of such premiums, as agreed to in this Agreement, for the first month shall be paid by the Board and thereafter by the employee, subject to the approval of the insurance carrier.